NREL/api-umbrella/README.md

 ## What Is API Umbrella?

-API Umbrella is a platform for exposing web service APIs.
+API Umbrella is an open source API management platform for exposing web service APIs.
 The basic goal of API Umbrella is to make life easier for both API creators and API consumers.
 How?

 * **Make life easier for API creators:** Allow API creators to focus on building APIs.
   * **Standardize the boring stuff:** APIs can assume the boring stuff (access control, rate limiting, analytics, etc.) is already taken care if the API is being accessed, so common functionality doesn't need to be implemented in the API code.